H23RO/decentralized-crawler/README.md

 The alternative is to create a JAR file for each of three components (`mvn package`) and then executing it with the `java` command.

-[## Extending the application.
-If one wants to extract different or more information the following files must be updated: - `RetrievalCore/src/main/java/ro/h23/dars/retrievalcore/persistence/model/Article.java`]